adevur/docker-easy-samba/docs/DOCUMENTATION.md

 - ERRORS: this is the list of possible error messages that can be thrown by this function:

+  - `"INVALID-INPUT"`: one or more parameters you provided to this function are not valid

+  - `"INVALID-REMOTE-CONFIG"`: configuration retrieved from remote container contains errors and cannot be imported using function `ConfigGen.fromJson()`

   - `"CANNOT-CONNECT"`: remote container is not running, `Remote API` is not running, or parameters you gave (i.e. URL, port, certificate) are not correct

   - `"REMOTE-API:INVALID-TOKEN"`: token of `remote` is not the same token used in remote container